hozhiyi/juno_bot/README.md

 - Four terminals are required to run four sets of commands in parallel.

 1. Terminal 1
-    - To clone our repo and build the project with Catkin.
+    - To build the project with Catkin and start roscore.
     ```shell
-    cd [workspace]/src
-    git clone (our github link)
     cd ..
     catkin_make
     cd src/juno_bot/src
     chmod +x *.py
+    roscore
     ```
 2. Terminal 2
-    - To start roscore and then Juno's vision to capture your exercise posture.
+    - To start Juno's vision and capture your exercise posture.
     ```shell
-    roscore
     rosrun juno_bot camera_node.py
     ```
 3. Terminal 3